jeffyzxc/patient-assistant-dashboard/README.md

 - Lazy loading and code spliting for faster intial load

 ### Backend and Database
 - Redis to cache database queries or AI responses to reduce repeated expensive operations
 - Indexing for faster reads, better query performance.
+Tradeoffs - recommended for high traffic scenarios.